TryKickoff/statix/readme.md

 ---

+<div id="getting-started"></div>

 ## Getting started with Statix

 1. Download or clone the git repo.
 To clone run `git clone https://github.com/TryKickoff/statix.git your-project-folder`
-2. Ensure you have [Sass, Node and Grunt installed](#dependencies), as Statix needs these dependencies to operate.
+2. Ensure you have [Node and Grunt installed globally on your machine](#dependencies), as Statix needs these before you can use it.
-3. Install the project dependencies by running `npm install` from the root of the directory.
+3. Run `npm install` from the root of the directory, to install the projects local dependencies.
 4. Run `grunt serve`.
-This will build your project for the first time and use the connect module to start a static web server for your templates.
+This will build your project for the first time and use [BrowserSync](https://www.npmjs.com/package/browser-sync) to spin-up a static web server for your project.
-5. Build your templates using Statix!
+5. Start writing your templates using Statix!

 Compiled template files are created in the `/dist` folder at the root of the project, and this can be changed in the Gruntfile if you would rather compile elsewhere.